Ellawangari/DevOps-Project008/README.md

 ****Key Takeaways****
 -  Learned what is a Load Balancer(distributes clients’ requests among underlying Web Servers and makes sure that the load is distributed in an optimal way.) and its concepts.
--  Horizontal and Vertical scaling on architecture configuration.
+-  Horizontal and Vertical scaling on architecture configuration and how to do Local DNS name resolution.

 ****STEPS****